delphix/dcs-for-azure-templates/documentation/dataflows/filtered_mask_df.md

 * `Sink` - Sink - Sink results of masking to data store by sinking the unrolled results of the masking call to the columns of the same name in the data sink

+## ADLS Modifications

+Data in parquet and delimited files that are resident in ADLS and are masked with conditional algorithms, we cannot control the sink file name as the files are masked in multiple passes.
+Due to the fact that ADF does not support appending to the destination files, and as file name collisions in ADLS result in file overwrite, we are unable to control the sink file name directly, as successive passes will overwrite one another if we try to persist the file names as they were in the source.

-### ADLS Modifications
+### ADLS Delimited Modifications

-As ADLS does not have an inherent order to the columns output for delimited text data sets, additional elements of the dataflow are added to preserve column ordering.
+As delimited files do not have an inherent order to the columns output for delimited text data sets, additional elements of the dataflow are added to preserve column ordering.
 In this case, the data flow appears as follows:
 ```mermaid
 flowchart LR
     Source -->